ChrisCross1983/drf_pp5/README.md

 1. Click the **Fork** button at the top right of the repository page.
 2. This creates a separate copy in your own account for further modification or contribution.

+## Production Settings

+Before deploying to production, ensure the following settings are correctly configured:

+- `DEBUG=False` in the environment variables (e.g., on Heroku under "Config Vars")
+- A secure `SECRET_KEY` set via environment variable
+- `ALLOWED_HOSTS` includes your deployed domain
+- `CSRF_TRUSTED_ORIGINS` includes your frontend URL
+- Static and media files are served via Cloudinary

+To set `DEBUG=False` on Heroku:

+1. Go to your app's dashboard
+2. Open the "Settings" tab
+3. Scroll to "Config Vars"
+4. Edit the `DEBUG` variable and set its value to `False`

 ## Credits

 ### [Coolors](https://coolors.co/)